snk-git-hub/Seaside.fm/README.md

 > _"Clone today, conquer tomorrow."_

-Welcome to **RiverSide-ish.fm** – an ambitious full-stack clone of [Riverside.fm](https://riverside.fm), but with our own flavor and a healthy dose of caffeine-fueled chaos.
+Welcome to **SeaSide.fm** – an ambitious full-stack clone of [Riverside.fm](https://riverside.fm), but with our own flavor and a healthy dose of caffeine-fueled chaos.
 We're not just replicating features – we're building something so good it might make Riverside.fm a little nervous 👀.

 Whether it stays a clone or evolves into a better, weirder, and way cooler podcasting platform – we’re here for it.